top environmental nonprofits

 Regenerative agriculture is part of the solution to the industry’s negative impact on the environment.
 Regeneration International is committed to transforming the global food system.
 It focuses on three major program areas: education, network-building and policy work.

-Reducing greenhouse gas emissions requires transitioning away from fossil fuels.
+Reduced greenhouse gas emissions requires a transition away from fossil fuels.
 It also requires sequestering already released carbon back into the soil.
 Regenerative land management practices help achieve this.
-Regeneration International believes that transforming the agriculture system also revitalizes local economies, enhances human health, ends corporate control over the food system and promotes social justice.
+A core belief of Regeneration International is that a transformed agriculture system will revitalize local economies, enhance human health, end corporate control over the food system and promote social justice.

 7. Food Recovery Network